heb1k0/sprint4-jwt/README.md

 ## Routes

-POST /players: create a player
+-POST /players: create a player
-PUT /players: modifies the player's name
+-PUT /players: modifies the player's name
-POST /players/{id}/games: a specific player makes a roll DELETE /players/{id}/games: deletes the player's rolls GET /players: returns the list of all players in the system with their success rate GET /players/{id}/games: returns the list of games by a player.
+-POST /players/{id}/games: a specific player makes a roll -DELETE /players/{id}/games: deletes the player's rolls -GET /players: returns the list of all players in the system with their success rate -GET /players/{id}/games: returns the list of games by a player.
-GET /players/ranking: returns the success percentage of the set of all players.
+-GET /players/ranking: returns the success percentage of the set of all players.
-GET /players/ranking/loser: returns the player with the lowest success percentage.
+-GET /players/ranking/loser: returns the player with the lowest success percentage.
-GET /players/ranking/winner: returns the player with the highest exit percentage
+-GET /players/ranking/winner: returns the player with the highest exit percentage

 Translated with www.DeepL.com/Translator (free version)